Cancellation properties for exotic $4$-dimensional positive scalar curvature metrics: The bordism computation

 We remark that $\pi_4 (\MT \Spin (4)) \cong \bZ/2^2$ was shown in \cite{GRWAb} (combine the sequence (5.2), Lemma 5.2 and 5.5 of loc.cit. with the fact that $\Omega_5^\Spin =0$).
 Since that paper does not cover $\pi_1 (\MT \SO(4))$, we give an alternative proof from scratch.

-The proof is a bit convoluted and we summarize the main steps beforehand. \begin{enumerate} \item In \S \eqref{subsec:kertvaire}, we recall the Kervaire semicharacteristic; this will entail a proof of \eqref{eqnw2w3mappingtorus}. \item In \S \eqref{subsection:estimate}, we use basic facts about low-dimensional homotopy groups of Madsen--Tillmann spectra.
+The proof is a bit convoluted and we summarize the main steps beforehand. \begin{enumerate} \item In \S \eqref{subsec:kertvaire}, we recall the Kervaire semicharacteristic and prove \eqref{eqnw2w3mappingtorus}. \item In \S \eqref{subsection:estimate}, we use basic facts about low-dimensional homotopy groups of Madsen--Tillmann spectra.
 These could be used to prove that $\pi_1 (\MT \SO(4))\cong \bZ/2^3$ directly.
 For us it is however only necessary to estimate the order of the groups as in Lemma \ref{lem:grouporder}. \item We conclude the argument in \S \ref{subsec:conclusionargument} by constructing $\varphi$ with the claimed properties.
-Explicit examples prove that $\varphi$ is surjective, and hence injective by step (2).
+Explicit examples prove that $\varphi$ is surjective, and hence injective by (2).
 The claim about $\pi_1 (\MT \Spin (4))$ will then also follow immediately. \end{enumerate}